neuefische/web-exercises/sessions/react-state-1/emoji-checker/README.md

-# React State: Emoji Passcode Checker
+# React State 1: Emoji Passcode Checker

-In the `./src/App.jsx` file, you can find the building blocks for an emoji passcode checker.
+In the `./src/App.jsx` file, you will find the building blocks for an emoji passcode checker.

-Looking at the `validCode` variable, we understand that the code consists of a sequence of three emojis.
+The `validCode` variable defines the passcode as a sequence of three emojis.
 Each button click should "lock in" one emoji.
-If the code that was entered matches the passcode, your code will be confirmed as valid.
+If the entered code matches the passcode, it will be confirmed as valid.
 The reset button should reset the code, so you can start over.
-Toward the bottom of the `App` function you'll find a line that conditionally generates a `p` element as soon as the input code matches the `validCode` declared at top of the function.
+Toward the bottom of the `App` function, you'll find a line that conditionally generates a `p` element when the input code matches the `validCode` declared at the top of the function.

 ## Tasks

-You can use the following hints as a guideline:
+You can follow these hints as a guideline:

-- Most importantly, you need to import a built-in React function you'll be using during this challenge.
+- Import a built-in React function that you will need for this challenge.
-- You need to make sure to declare a state variable.
+- Declare a state variable to keep track of the input code.
-- Implement the `handleClick` function to update the state variable according to which emoji button was clicked.
+- Implement the `handleClick` function to update the state variable based on the emoji button that was clicked.
-  - Hint: Use string concatenation to append something to the end of a string
+  - Hint: Use string concatenation to append something to the end of a string.

 ## Notes